brendanhay/gogol/gen/README.md

 # gogol-gen

-For pull requests which affect generated output, please _do not include_ the actual regenerated service code, only commit the updates to the generator, config and annex connection.
+For pull requests which affect generated output, please _do not include_ the actual regenerated service code, only commit the updates to the generator and related configuration.

 This ensures the Continuous Integration process is the single source of truth for generated code changes, and keeps pull requests readable and focused on